National Assembly (Beiyang government)

 The National Assembly (國會) was the legislative branch of the Beiyang government during the Republican era of Chinese history.
 The National Assembly was first founded in 1913, following the overthrow of the previous Qing dynasty, as the first free democratic legislature in Chinese history.
 It was disbanded less than a year later as President Yuan Shikai assumed dictatorial power and declared himself the Emperor of China.
 During the Warlord Era, the National Assembly was resurrected and disbanded more than once as different warlords vied for power and legitimacy.

-In 1925, the National Revolutionary Army led by Kuomintang entered Beijing (Peking) and completed the Northern Expedition.
-The National Assembly, along with the Beiyang government, was dissolved and replaced by the Nationalist government led by Kuomintang.
-The KMT established a new appointed parliament call the Legislative Yuan.
+In 1925, the National Assembly, was dissolved by Duan Qirui as a result of the 1924 Beijing Coup and replaced by the Provisional Government led by Duan, Feng Yuxiang, responsible for the coup and Manchurian warlord Zhang Zuolin.
+The Beiyang Government ceased to exist in 1928 as a result of the success of Chiang Kai-Shek's Northern Expedition, replacing it by the Nationalist Government.

 History

 Early Chinese parliament

 Calls for a National Assembly were part of the platform of the revolutionaries who ultimately overthrew the Qing dynasty.
 In response, the Qing dynasty formed the first assembly in 1910, but it was virtually powerless and intended only as an advisory body.